PRDM12: Function

 PRDM12 influences the development of nerve cells that assist in perception and sensation of pain, which is an important evolutionary advantage.
 In humans, mutations in the PRDM12 gene can cause loss of pain perception brought on by defects in the development of sensory neurons.
 It also has a range of interactions with and affects on various proteins.
 In vertebrates, PRDM12 directly represses the DBX1 and NKX6 genes.
 This is thought to be accomplished by utilizing G9a, a strong H3K9 methyltransferase.
 The indicated result of PRDM12's cross-repressive interaction with the DBX1 and NKX6 genes is that the PRDM12 partially acts as a promoter of V1 interneurons (which are essential to the locomotion of vertebrates).
-It is a member of thegroup of PR- domain-containing zinc-finger familyfingers, "which appear to function as negative regulators of oncogenesis and include the tumor-associated genes MDS1-EVI1, RIZ, BLIMP1, MEL1 and PFM1.
+It is a member of the group of PR- domain-containing zinc-finger familyfingers, "which appear to function as negative regulators of oncogenesis and include the tumor-associated genes MDS1-EVI1, RIZ, BLIMP1, MEL1 and PFM1.
 PRDM12 therefore represents an attractive candidate tumour suppressor gene within the der(9) [derivative chromosome 9] CDR [commonly deleted region]."
 Several members of the PRDM family are found to be acting as a tumor suppressor or a factor driving oncogenic processes in human diseases, specifically and most notably in solid cancers and hematological malignancies.
 It is hoped that further study may reveal target genes of PRDM proteins so a greater understanding of the functions of the PRDM family can be achieved.
 In Xenopus embryos, PRDM12 expression "was partially co-localized with the lateral expression regions" of the SIX1, PAX3, ISLET1, and PAX6 genes, but not those of the FOXD3 and SIX3 genes.
 In cases where BMP4 was overexpressed, embryos showed an increase in PRDM12 expression.
 Data indicated that the regulation of PRDM12 expression in Xenopus embryos was controlled by BMP and Wnt signaling.

 PRDM12 codes for a protein which regulates the neurological path through which pain in perceived, known as PR domain zinc finger protein 12.
 The protein plays a vital role in the regulation of histone H3-K9 dimethylation.
-PRDM12’s protein also directly affects the development of nerve-endings.
+PRDM12's protein also directly affects the development of nerve-endings.
 The protein is synthesized at the same developmental point as the neurons which sense pain and the growth of the two is linked.
 The mutation of this gene results in a non-functioning protein, which in-turn causes a failure to develop the pain-sensing nerve endings and an organism without sensitivity to pain.
 This lack of pain-sensing nerve endings can cause severe harm to the individual, as they cannot sense when they are injured by something such as a hot stove-eye or broken bone.
-PRDM12’s protein has also been found to be a tumor suppressor for chronic myloid leukemia.
+PRDM12's protein has also been found to be a tumor suppressor for chronic myloid leukemia.
 The protein controls gene expression by modifying chromatin.
 PRDMs as a family tend to require enzyme help to modify histones, with some exceptions.